x1linwang/spark-install-windows/README.md

 5. After the script completes, close all Ubuntu windows and open a new one.

-6. To start using Jupyter Notebook, run:
+6. To start using Jupyter Notebook, **in your Ubuntu terminal**, run the following command:
    ```bash
    jupyter notebook --no-browser
    ```